Academic Support Services

 The Writing Center assist students with writing tasks from all disciplines and during all stages of the writing process.
 Individualized service and extensive writer participation enable students to become more skillful writers.
 Resources include a library of style manuals, handbooks, dictionaries, workbooks, and user-friendly handouts.
 Computers and printers are also available for student use during regular operating hours.
 Hours vary by semester.
 Writing Center services are free of charge to all Fisher students.
 “Walk-ins” are welcome but subject to tutor availability.

-The veterans affairs certifying official, located in the Registrar’s Office, Kearney 201, provides students with information and assistance relating to veterans’ benefits and concerns.
-The certifying official may be contacted by phone at (585) 385-8031.
-For information on educational benefits and eligibility, visit the VA online at: benefits.va.gov/gibill/ or call 1 (800) 442-4551.
+The Veterans Affairs Certifying Official, located in the Registrar’s Office, Kearney 201, provides students with information and assistance relating to veterans’ benefits and concerns.
+The certifying official may be contacted by phone at (585) 385-8031 or by email : email@example.com For additional resources for veterans, military students, and their families please visit Student Financial Services web page.
+For information on Veteran Education benefit eligibility, visit the VA online at: benefits.va.gov/gibill/ or call 1 (800) 442-4551.